vasergen/cacheAPI/README.md

 - node.js >= `8.1.3`
 - npm >= `5.0.3`
-- running mongo db instance
+- running mongo db instance on port 27017 without authentication!

+*NOTE*: If you have running mongodb on different port or with enabled authentication, plase go to section 'Change Mongo Config' below on this page

 ### Install locally